Lastllegacy/Frontend-task/README.md

 # Frontend-task
-This is a frontend task for react trainee job. i've done it but without react :) Just didnt knowing react for that time so done it like i could
+This is a frontend task for trainee job. i've done it :) Did it with JS